triangledirt/books/README.md

 # books

-these are 41 of my books (novels—memoirs—screenplays)
+i survived my youth (these books are the notes)

-my books are *not* for children
+they are not for children

-if you want to read more from me—there are a couple of unfinished or early writings on my [fastmail](http://archive.dirt.fastmail.com.user.fm/Juvenilia/)